hidakatsuya/rexer/README.md

 $ rex
 Commands:
-  rex help [COMMAND]  # Describe available commands or one specific command dev envs            # Show the list of defined environments in .extensions.rb rex install [ENV]   # Install extensions for the specified environment rex state           # Show the current state of the installed extensions rex switch [ENV]    # Uninstall extensions for the currently installed environment and install extensions for the specified environment
+  rex help [COMMAND]  # Describe available commands or one specific command rex envs            # Show the list of defined environments in .extensions.rb rex install [ENV]   # Install extensions for the specified environment rex state           # Show the current state of the installed extensions rex switch [ENV]    # Uninstall extensions for the currently installed environment and install extensions for the specified environment